Chalybeate, Mississippi

 Chalybeate is a census-designated place and unincorporated community in Tippah County, Mississippi, United States.
-It was first named as a CDP in the 2020 Census which listed a population of 170.
+Per the 2020 Census, the population was 170.

 History

 Chalybeate is located in the northern part of Tippah County, just east of Walnut on Highway 354.
 The small town was first called Chalybeate Springs because of an iron-enriched spring located there.
 The word "chalybeate" is Latin and means full of iron.
 From the very beginning, the water from the springs was considered to be beneficial to health, and the community was considered a health resort at one time.
 Chalybeate's beginnings stemmed from the community of Jonesborough, which was founded prior to 1840.
 Jonesborough became extinct shortly after the Civil War, when the merchants in the town were unable to compete with newer and larger stores located a short distance away in Chalybeate.

 Chalybeate has always been known for the excellent education it provides for its residents and surrounding communities.
 The first school was founded in 1889, when J. Finch Ray recognized a need for a school in the area and set out to obtain excellent teachers.
 He and other town leaders developed a stock company and sold shares to finance the school.
 The school was named Chalybeate Springs Institute and operated under that name until 1900, when it became Chalybeate Springs High School.
 In 1957, Chalybeate school consolidated with Walnut and today it only serves ages kindergarten through the eighth grade.

 The town was a thriving community for years, and at one time had a boarding house for teachers at the school and for persons wanting to drink the spring water.
 It was operated by Mr. and Mrs. D. B. Bobo and later by Mr. and Mrs. W. A. Bobo.